4 effective self-directed learning strategies

 3. Give students space to test their guesses

 The authors point out that educators often turned to interactive models like those available from PhET Interactive Simulations.
 These programs give students room to manipulate models, observe the results, and refine their thinking.
-Tools like Paper Math also give learners an open field to test their thinking in real time.

 Interactive opportunities like these can be a great way for students to practice self-directed discovery and expand their understanding of new concepts.